-AWS WorkSpace is Amazon’s managed desktop service.
+AWS WorkSpace is Amazon’s managed desktop as a service (DaaS).
 In this Amazon WorkSpaces tutorial, we are going to learn what is Amazon AWS WorkSpaces.
 We are going to learn how to use them, and what benefits do they provide, we will look into Amazon workSpaces download and more.

 Following topics are discussed in this blog:

 Watch our youtube tutorial video to learn more about Amazon WorkSpaces: